 Rarely do young people just graduating from high school truly understand what they want from their future.
 Both academically and professionally.
 For many, it’s much easier to follow a set route of study or default to the hopes of their parents.

 That said, studying overseas permits a student to see different environments, opportunities, and possibilities than what was readily available to explore when living in their home countries.
-Many exchange students have never left their home city for a substantial amount of time before studying abroad, and may not truly grasp how vast their choices really are.
+Many cultural exchange students have never left their home city for a substantial amount of time before studying abroad, and may not truly grasp how vast their choices really are.

 Take one student from China who had, for many years, assumed they would study at Stanford University in college — a choice influenced by his parents.
 After studying in a small town in the United States, he quickly recognized his preference for smaller liberal arts institutions and the cultural charms of the Midwest.
 Today he studies within the same general area in which he studied in high school, and is well on his way to graduating with his college degree!